 Hot fixes are only justified if not solving the issue before the next regular release could lead to substantial operational problems, requires heavy workarounds to be performed and/or leads to any other clear increase in the operational risk level.
-Such fixes will always be installed first in the CUST environment and - to the extent possible - tested there.
+Such fixes will always be installed first in the relevant test environment ("CUST" for TARGET2 and "CERT" for TIPS) and - to the extent possible - tested there before their deployment to PROD.
 Where necessary due to the impact on the users, an ICM broadcast will be sent to all users before the hot fix is implemented.